HCE-based contactless NFC transactions for apps in the European Economic Area (EEA)

 This entitlement ensures that the developer requesting access to the APIs will adhere to certain industry and applicable regulatory requirements — such as conforming to industry security standards when handling personal data (for example, Payment Card Industry Data Security Standards), have legal right and the necessary permissions to provide mobile HCE based contactless solutions in the EEA (if the service you want to offer is regulated), have the required certifications for your app, and commit to ongoing security and privacy standards to access and use these capabilities.
 You are responsible for ensuring you meet these requirements before submitting your request.

 To get started, submit the entitlement request form.
-You’ll need to be an Account Holder in the Apple Developer Program, provide the additional details listed below, and agree to the entitlement’s terms and conditions.
+You’ll need to be the Account Holder of your organization’s membership in the Apple Developer Program, provide the additional details listed below, and agree to the entitlement’s terms and conditions.
 Please make sure your request is as complete as possible to avoid delays.

 App name and Bundle ID.
 Enter your app name, and the bundle ID (the app’s unique identifier) that you plan to use.
 Entitlement requests are per bundle ID and assigned entitlements can only be used with the single binary associated with the bundle ID.